HUD Back to Work Extenuating Circumstances Versus NON-QM Loans

 - Also, you need to take into consideration that every FHA mortgage underwriters have DE certification and are somewhat like members of a brotherhood or fraternity

-- It is somewhat difficult to reverse the course once a FHA loan have been formally declined by a particular lender
+It is somewhat difficult to reverse the course once an FHA loan has been formally declined by a particular lender.

 UPDATE: NON-QM Loans

 HUD Back To Work Extenuating Circumstances has been discontinued.
 This mortgage program turned out to be a flop.
-However, The Gustan Cho Team now offers NON-QM Loans where there is no waiting period after the following:
+However, Gustan Cho Associates now offers NON-QM Loans where there is no waiting period after the following: